ChenghaoDing90/CreditCardFraudDetection/README.md

   </div>
 </div>

-We find that under sampling Average Precision-Recall Score is 0.03.
+However, we find that under sampling Average Precision-Recall Score is 0.03.
 This means that the logistic can do a very good job in classification, but we do not necessarily did very well in identifying fraud transactions (positive class) even if we get a high score.

 </div><div class="fig figcenter fighighlight">
   <img src="/images/undersample_cm.png" width="1200" height="300">
   <div class="figcaption"><br>